top of page

 And here’s the thing… the tactics change; the fundamentals don’t.

 Every year there’s a new channel, tool, or algorithm to master.
-But the real wins, the ones that actually move the needle, come from getting the basics right.
+But the real wins, the ones that actually move things forwards, come from getting the basics right.

 Here are a few truths I’ve learned (and keep re-learning):

-📌 The best campaigns start with simple questions.
+• The best campaigns start with the right messaging and answering some simple questions.
 Who’s this for?
 What are they looking for?
 Why now?
 (You’d be surprised how often these get skipped.)

-📌 Everyone’s chasing growth, but few actually define what that means - is it revenue, market share, profitability, retention?
+• Everyone’s chasing growth, but few actually define what that means - is it revenue, market share, profitability, retention?
 Without clarity, “growth” becomes a moving target.
+Marketing needs to be measured like sales.

 And the biggest surprise after all these years?
 It’s usually the basics that are broken, not the big stuff.